johnnyfivedev/JohnnyFiveCodeStyle/README.md

 #### 1.2.2.2 Layout files

 Layout files should match the name of the Android components that they are intended for but moving the top level component name to the beginning.
-For example, if we are creating a layout for the `SignInActivity`, the name of the layout file should be `activity_sign_in.xml`.

 | Component        | Class Name             | Layout Name                   |
 | ---------------- | ---------------------- | ----------------------------- |